mohammad-abdollahi/Machine-Translator/README.md

 # Machine-Translator
-Machine Translation System with seq 2 seq LSTM from
+Machine Translation System with seq 2 seq LSTM from English to French